roman-milk/roman-milk.github.io/mom-becomes-cheating-slut.md

+===

- ****** Mom Becomes A Cheating Slut Ch.
-03 ****** bysex4every1© Thanks for all the feedback and emails.
+Thanks for all the feedback and emails.
 I've tried to incorporate all of your sensible and hot suggestions in this third chapter.
 Whether or not I'll write a fourth chapter will depend greatly on the feedback I receive.

  We got back to the apartment, me with just a towel wrapped around me and mom naked as the day she was born.
 Luckily dad wasn’t back yet from his scouting tour as mom’s clothes were still on the living room floor where she had left them… as she came down her adrenaline-high from the torrid fucking she'd endured, mom did some soul-searching for the next hour.
 I followed her everywhere, even into the bathroom while she was taking a shower.
 Since there was no longer any embarrassment between us, I watched her take an extensive shower and rub herself down with scented oils afterwards.
 With just a towel wrapped around her wet hair, she looked at me – sitting on the edge of the bath tub watching her every move – and rubbed her hands together for about twenty seconds to get rid of the excess of oils.
 After looking into my eyes for several seconds, she whispered:"Come here." as she got down on her knees.
 I walked over to her and looked down at her as she fished my erection out of my boxers and guided it to her mouth; for the next several minutes, mom's sucking was the only sound in the bathroom.
 It was a slow and delicate blowjob which was clearly emotionally charged; the both of us had had all the nasty and wild sex we were going to have for that day.
 This wasn't just carnal desire, this was an passionate act.
 Anyway, she finished me off and swallowed the small amount of cum I could spare and kept kissing and licking my cock head until it was too small to handle.
 She got up and continued getting herself ready and dressed.
 I could see she was still mulling things over.
 In her bedroom, she got dressed in her red shorts and a new white halter top, along with a white bra and no panties.
 When I heard dad coming back in; I gave her quick kiss and hit the shower.
 Afterwards, I sat down in the living room with a book, while mom started preparations for lunch.
 During lunch dad started talking about all the interesting places he had encountered on his scouting mission: a seafood restaurant, a cocktail bar, an orange tree orchard etc... we talked like a "normal" family, planning excursions and discussing what to do for dinner and lunch the following days.
 Afterwards we went for a walk, familiarizing ourselves with the surroundings, the most important stores in the vicinity as well as the shortest road to the beach.
 We had a few drinks on the beach promenade and dinner in fancy restaurant.
 All the while mom was visibly absent, which she claimed to be the result of some minor migraine, but I knew better than that.
 It was late at night when we returned to our apartment and while mom and dad went straight to bed, I remained on the balcony for a little while longer, finishing another chapter of my book and listening to some music.
 I half expected and hoped to see mom again before going to bed, but she was either asleep or didn't feel like it... anyway, I went to bed, hoping things would resolve themselves tomorrow.
 And they did!